jundalisay/superblist/content/en/research/sarkar/idea/chapter-05.md

 <!-- - Ahaḿtattva and Mahattattva of Paramátman are known as Its astral or causal body. -->

 This is because philosophy says that the moment the Macrocosmic Nucleus<!--  Puruśottama --> was influenced by His immanent sentient principle:
 - the seed of creation was expressed
-- His bodies and lokas were created.
+- His bodies and worlds (lokas) were created.

 Thus, the whole portion <!-- annamaya kośa --> of the unit mind is the crude body of the Macrocosm <!--  (sthúla deha) -->.